-There was transfer from level 1 to level 2 for debt securities during the year.
-The Bonds have been fair valued using its quoted prices.
+There was a transfer from level 3 to level 1 during the year for Group's investment in an equity securities.
+The debt securities have been fair valued using its quoted prices.
 Other loans and borrowings are repriced at frequent intervals and hence the carrying value is a reasonable approximation of its fair value.
-The Group has not disclosed the fair value for financial instruments such as short-term trade and other receivables, trade and other payables and cash and bank balances, because their carrying amounts are a reasonable approximation of fair values
+The Group has not disclosed the fair value for financial instruments such as short-term trade and other receivables, trade and other payables and cash and bank balances, because their carrying amounts are a reasonable approximation of fair values.